engapa/origin-gce/README.md

-# The Reference Architecture OpenShift on Google Cloud Engine
+# OpenShift on Google Cloud Platform

-This directory contains the scripts used to deploy an OpenShift environment based off of the Reference Architecture Guide for OpenShift 3.3 on Google Cloud Engine.
+This directory contains the scripts used to deploy an OpenShift environment based off of the Reference Architecture Guide for OpenShift 3.5 on Google Cloud Platform.